-Fulton, a Democrat, was the representative for Tennessee's 5th congressional district from 1963 to 1976.
+Fulton was the representative for Tennessee’s 5th congressional district and was a Democrat.
+He served from 1963 to 1976.

 Fulton is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Fulton sponsored and cosponsored.
 See full analysis methodology.

 Fulton was the primary sponsor of 5 bills that were enacted:

 - H.R.
 7929 (94th): A bill relating to the deduction of interest on certain corporate indebtedness to acquire stock or assets of another corporation.